 Toxicity

 Is a ZZ plant toxic?
 That is a question people often pose about this plant.
-We advise that you should keep this plant out of reach of children and pets.
+We advise you to keep this plant out of reach of children and pets.
 Every aspect of the plant is toxic to humans and animals.
 In part because they contain calcium oxalate crystals.
 When ingested by humans, it can cause pain, burning sensations, and swelling of the lips, mouth, tongue, and throat.
 [1]

 Varieties of ZZ plant